 Updated February 2021

-- 3rd party service providers (regulated and unregulated as defined by the Ministry of Education) such as recreation centers, libraries, piano instructors, etc have covid plans relevant to their specific and unique requirements, a copy of which is on file with BVCDL.
+- 3rd party service providers (regulated and unregulated as defined by the Ministry of Education) such as recreation centers, libraries, piano instructors, etc have covid plans relevant to their specific and unique requirements, a copy of which is on file with BVCOS.

 - Unregulated 3rd party service providers’ plans have been checked to ensure compliance with the school’s COVID plan